15 Best Things to Do in Red Deer, Alberta

 A large green space that overlooks the gorgeous Red Deer River, Bower Ponds is an alluring destination for outdoor activities and water-based adventure.
 There are so many fun pastimes to partake in every season here.
 In the warmer months enjoy canoeing, kayaking, paddle boats, fishing from the dock, and even water balls which allow you to tumble around on top of the river.

-There’s an outdoor amphitheater that hosts concerts and other events, along with plenty of picnic spots.
+An outdoor amphitheater hosts concerts and other events, and there are plenty of picnic spots.
 Take a stroll through the pollinator park or cozy up in the indoor games center.
-In the colder months it’s a super spot for ice skating, sledding, and playing hockey.
+In the colder months, it’s a super spot for ice skating, sledding, and hockey.

-This is where the Cronquist House is located as well, an elegant Victorian style farmhouse converted into a tea house that overlooks the beautiful landscape.
+This is also where the Cronquist House is located, an elegant Victorian-style farmhouse converted into a tea house overlooking the beautiful landscape.

 Fort Normandeau